 Community spirit thrives in Docklands, where diverse initiatives, collaborations, and local engagements forge strong bonds among residents.

 The Docklands has excellent transport links, making it easy to travel to and from elsewhere in London by tube, overground and bus.

 There are two Underground stations in the area:

-The computer-controlled DLR is the main mode of transport in the Docklands.
-It has a number of stations along its route including Limehouse, West India Quay, Poplar, Heron Quays, Mudchute, Island Gardens and Greenwich among others.
+The computer controlled DLR is the primary mode of transport in the Docklands.
+It has several stations along its route, including Limehouse, West India Quay, Poplar, Heron Quays, Mudchute, Island Gardens and Greenwich, among others.

 A number of bus routes pass through the Docklands.
 Some of the most important include:

 Docklands residents are never short of things to do in and around the area.
 Below are a few of the options:

 Docklands is a sought-after residential area, offering a vibrant city living experience, stunning river views, and easy access to central London, making it an appealing choice for residents.